 During the Spring 2019 semester, Learning Innovation is piloting several teaching tools for Duke faculty.
-If you would like to learn more or be included in any of these pilots, please contact us.
+Contact us to learn more or to sign up!

 When learned information isn’t meaningfully used over time, there is a natural “forgetting curve,” whereby content recall drops off drastically.
 Studies have shown that being reminded of the content in the form of a brief question periodically after learning the content, increases recall.